 Verlasso Salmon Chowder with Corn and Chives

-This delicious recipe is the perfect warm course to serve on a crisp cool day.
-If you have leftover cooked salmon, you can always use it in this recipe.
-Simply fold it in just before serving.
-It’s delicious with grilled or cedar planked Verlasso salmon for a slightly smoky flavor.
+This delicious recipe is the perfect warm course to serve on a crisp, cool day.
+If you have leftover cooked salmon, you can always use it in this recipe – simply fold in just before serving.
+This chowder is delicious with grilled or cedar planked Verlasso salmon (for a slightly smoky flavor).

-- 1 (1 1/2-pound) piece Verlasso salmon fillet, skin discarded and fish cut into 1-inch pieces
+1 (1 1/2-pound) piece Verlasso salmon filet, skin discarded and fish cut into 1-inch pieces